Resources and Tools – Start Here

 Radio Airplay (get 200 Free Play Credits) – Get your music played along side the biggest artists in the business.

-Streamline and Grow Your Social Media Profiles
+Tools To Grow And Streamline Your Social Media

 TubeBuddy – Just started testing this, but damn, the handy optimization tools alone saved me a ton of time already.
 So much to love for marketing geeks like me.
-They have a feature filled free tier.
-If you do any YouTube Marketing you’ll see the value instantly.
-Try it and you’ll see.
+They have a feature-filled free tier.
+If you do any YouTube Marketing you'll see the value instantly.
+Try it and you'll see.
 Its a no-brainer!

-CrowdFire – I’ve used this app to add 59,542 followers (and counting) over the past 2 years without busting my ass.
-It works so awesome that I built my Find More Fans course to show you how to use it.
+CrowdFire – I've used this app to add 59,542 followers (and counting) over the past 2 years without busting my ass.

 Hootesuite – I use this almost every day.
 You can update and track all your social media activity on Twitter, Facebook and more all from one dashboard.